 and caused irreparable damage to Peru's cultural

-In the morning we will have our train ride to the Sacred Valley and from there we will continue to enjoy the ancient Inka town of Pisaq.
+In the morning enjoy the ancient Inka town of Pisaq.
 The entire mountain behind the village is considered an archaeological treasure, and for good reason.
 We are bussed several miles up to the top, from where we can hike downhill past ancient sites and burial grounds along an amazing trail with breathtaking views.
 We arrive to the Inka temples and observatories, we have a ceremony, then continue to a place where our bus has driven to meet us during one of the most beautiful walks in this region.
 In the afternoon we visit Saqsaywaman, which is a huge, stunning site which holds the great house of the Sun, where the head of the Puma of Cusco resides.
 Its megalithic, zigzag stone walls were pieced together with amazing skill, drawing the Snake and other Andean symbols, like a lightening bolt across a great field.
-After our ritual, we will continue to Cusco.
+After our meditation, we will return to Cusco and over night.

 Planned Hotel (or similar):